-As mentioned before, we recently visited our “home” church in Groton, Connecticut: Bishop Seabury now-Anglican Church.
+As mentioned before, we recently visited our “home” church in Groton, Connecticut: Bishop Seabury Anglican Church.

 They were evicted from their church building in early August and decamped to a local hotel for services.
-We visited on the third Sunday in their new locale.
+We visited their new locale on the third Sunday.

-The service was set up in a lovely ball room, padded chairs facing a makeshift altar.
-The processional came in, as always, with assistants in albs and the presiding priest wearing the same white robe with a green stole about his neck.
+The service was set up in a lovely ballroom, with padded chairs facing a makeshift altar.
+As always, the procession came in with assistants in albs and the presiding priest wearing the same white robe with a green stole around his neck.

 I rejoiced when we said that morning, “let us go to the house of the Lord,” with the good folks of Bishop Seabury.